fgenellini/bareos_zabbix_integration/README.md

-bareos_zabbix_integration
+bareos/bacula zabbix_integration
 =========================

-Scripts and template to integrate bareos with zabbix.
+Scripts and template to integrate bareos/bacula with zabbix.

 Abilities
 ---------